JACKDANIELS-777/Diamant/README.md

-# Diamond
+# Diamant
-This is a prototype interpreter for a new programming language called Diamond.
+This is a prototype interpreter for a new programming language called Diamant.

 Still in super early development stages.